jlspeeddragon/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

+## Version 46:
+Fixed a bug with selection of a UV triangle in the texture view window.

 ## Version 45:
 I added code to clean the shader files of any non-ascii characters.
 Hopefully, this will help AMD cards load the shaders with no issues.